timdewild/matnimation/examples/examples.md

 - [Rotating Vectors](#rotating-vectors)
 - [Lissajous Curves](#lissajous-curves)

-> [!WARNING]
-> In the examples animations shown below, links to the corresponding code files are given.
-For those links to work, explicitly open the `README.md` file.
-In preview mode on the start page of the repository, the links **do not work**.

 ## Oscillating Particle
 Animation of a particle that moves along a trajectory using the `AnimatedSingleScatter` artist.
 The trajectory is given by:
 ```math